jaimiles23/jobboard_visitor/job_files/How to.md

 ## Update jobboards
-Changing the jobboards visited is easy!
+Changing the jobboards to visit is easy!
 Simply update the `jobboard_info.xlsx` file.

 Below are the fields tracked  for each jobboard:
 1. `id`: used to track the jobboard in the job_queue
 2. `name`: name of the organization
 3. `urls`: list of URLs to open for the organization.
-This is new line delimited.
-You can enter a new line character with cntrl + enter
+This is new line (/n) delimited.
+You can enter a new line character in Excel with cntrl + enter
 4. `description`: description of the organization
 5. `queue_priority`: the jobboards priority in the job queue.
 This represents the fraction of the job queue to search for the job
    1. A job with priority 1 will always open (unless the maximum number of sites has been opened)